microsoft/FluidFramework/docs/content/docs/advanced/handles.md

 or a Distributed Data Structure (DDS).

-The primary use case for handles in the Fluid Framework is for storing a [`DataObject`](/apis/aqueduct/dataobject/), or Distributed Data Structures (DDSes), into other DDSes.
+The primary use case for handles in the Fluid Framework is for storing a [`DataObject`](/apis/aqueduct/dataobject/), or a DDS, into another DDS.
 This doc covers how to consume and use Fluid handles.

 ### Why use Fluid handles?